 Get exclusive member benefits & effect social change.
 Join Today

-Vaginitis is the medical word used to describe a number of conditions that can cause infection or inflammation of the vagina.
-Vulvovaginitis is the term used to describe inflammation of both the vagina and the vulva, or the external genital organs.
+Vaginitis describes a number of conditions that can cause infection or inflammation of your vagina.
+Vulvovaginitis describes inflammation of both your vagina and your vulva.
+Your vulva is the external part of your genitals.

 Some vaginal infections may not produce any symptoms.
 If you develop symptoms, the most common are:

-The symptoms of vaginal infections will also vary based on the cause of your infection.
-Examples include:
+The symptoms of vaginal infections will also vary based on the cause of your infection:

-Vaginal infections are not life-threatening conditions, however you should make an appointment to see your doctor if:
+Vaginal infections are not life-threatening conditions.
+However, you should make an appointment to see your doctor if you:

-If you experience vaginal irritation, suspect a yeast infection, and you have had a previous diagnosis of yeast infections, you may not need to see your doctor.
-Yeast infections can be treated at home with over-the-counter vaginal antifungal medications, but if you are not sure, it’s always wise to check in with your doctor first.
+If you experience vaginal irritation and have been diagnosed with yeast infections in the past, you may not need to see your doctor.
+Yeast infections can be treated at home with over-the-counter vaginal antifungal medications.
+However, if you’re not sure that you have a yeast infection, it’s always wise to check with your doctor.

-Treatment for vaginal infections will depend on what is causing your infection.
-Examples of treatments include:
+Treatment for vaginal infections will depend on what’s causing your infection.
+For example:

-If your infection is caused by an irritant such as soap, your doctor will recommend changing your soap to reduce irritation.
+If your infection is caused by an irritant, such as soap, your doctor will recommend a different product to reduce irritation.

 Not all vaginal infections can be prevented.
-Using a condom during sexual intercourse will help prevent the spread of STIs and lower your risk of contracting one.
-Proper hygiene can also help prevent the development of some vaginal infections.
-When possible you should wear cotton underwear and pantyhose with a cotton crotch, to decrease your risk of vaginal inflammation and irritation that can result in some women, from less breathable fabrics.
+Using a condom during sexual intercourse will help prevent the spread of STIs.
+It will also lower your risk of contracting them.
+Proper hygiene can also help prevent some vaginal infections.
+When possible, you should wear cotton underwear and pantyhose with a cotton crotch.
+This can lower your risk of developing vaginal inflammation and irritation.
+Some women develop inflammation and irritation from wearing less breathable fabrics.